 What my business is?

-I’m in the business of saving the world.
+I’m in the business of making the world a better place.
 That’s my business.
 Everybody keeps saying that you cannot save the world.
 Or you cannot do it by yourself.
-I tend to think the opposite (based on my experiences of course).
+I tend to think the opposite (based on my experiences, of course).